 In addition, these comparison types also function as substitutes:

-The "SR" stands for silver oxide-zinc cell, which in my opinion is the better alternative to the "LR".
+Incidentally, the "SR" stands for silver oxide zinc cell, which in my opinion is the better alternative to the "LR".
 The silver oxide button cells have two major advantages:

 If you look at Amazon for the LR44 and SR1154 button cells, you will notice that the retailers unfortunately do not take the differences very seriously.
 It is advertised with the designation SR44 or SR1154, although there is clearly an alkaline cell in the product and not a silver oxide battery.